variantstudios/greeleydowntown.com/_signature_events/trick-or-treat-street.md

 ---
-title: Trick Or Treat Street 2018
+title: Trick or Treat Street 2018
 description: >-
   Bring all your little goblins, ghouls, pirates and princesses to downtown Greeley Friday, October 26th from 4 to 6pm.
 Dozens of downtown businesses in